 One of the many things we do is find all of the companies legally responsible.

-These lawsuits can require the expert testimony of medical doctors, biomedical professionals and engineers.
+These lawsuits can require the expert testimony of medical doctors, biomedical professionals, and engineers.
 Because of our past successes, our law firm has the resources to get qualified expert witnesses and pay for visuals that will make their testimony come alive in court.

-Our lawyers understand the science behind these cases and have successfully used complex, science-based testimony of expert witnesses in court, in pre-trial motions and during negotiation settlements.
+Our lawyers understand the science behind these cases and have successfully used complex, science-based testimony of expert witnesses in court, in pre-trial motions, and during negotiation settlements.
 Our fire investigation lawyers have decades of collective experience.

 You should hire a lawyer that has won explosion cases involving severe burns and other injuries from the blast and fire.
 This is more than just having experience handling these kinds of cases.
-You want a successful lawyer that can win your case.
+You want a successful lawyer who can win your case.

 A lawsuit has been filed on behalf of a husband and wife who claim to have been seriously injured after a smoke detector in their apartment failed to work.
-Injuries include severe burns, smoke inhalation, kidney failure, amputation.
+Injuries include severe burns, smoke inhalation, kidney failure, and amputation.

-Compensation usually includes medical expenses, loss of earnings, disability, pain and suffering, emotional distress and any other amount that would be considered necessary to compensate for losses.
+Compensation usually includes medical expenses, loss of earnings, disability, pain and suffering, emotional distress, and any other amount that would be considered necessary to compensate for losses.

-In a lawsuit “pain and suffering” would include any pain, disability, disfigurement, embarrassment, or emotional distress that the person has experienced up to the time of your verdict or will experience in the future.
+In a lawsuit “pain and suffering” would include any pain, disability, disfigurement, embarrassment, or emotional distress that the person has experienced up to the time of the verdict or will experience in the future.

 When someone is injured in this way due to the negligence of another, that person can sue the negligent party and others who are liable under the law.